pygame-community/pygame-ce/docs/reST/ref/surface.rst

       the original had them.
 See :meth:`convert_alpha()` for preserving or creating per-pixel alphas.

-      The new copy will have the same class as the copied Surface.
+      The new copy will have the same class as the copied surface.
 This lets a Surface subclass inherit this method without the need to override, unless subclass specific instance attributes also need copying.

-      .. versionchanged:: 2.5.0 converting to a known format will succeed without a window/display Surface.
+      .. versionchanged:: 2.5.0 converting to a known format will succeed without a window/display surface.

       .. ## Surface.convert ##

    .. method:: convert_alpha

-      | :sl:`change the pixel format of a Surface including per pixel alphas`
+      | :sl:`change the pixel format of a surface including per pixel alphas`
       | :sg:`convert_alpha() -> Surface`

-      Creates a new copy of the Surface with the desired pixel format.
-The new Surface will be in a format suited for quick blitting to the display Surface with per pixel alpha.
+      Creates a new copy of the surface with the desired pixel format.
+The new surface will be in a format suited for quick blitting to the display surface with per pixel alpha.

-      Unlike the :meth:`convert()` method, the pixel format for the new Surface will not be exactly the same as the display Surface, but it will be optimized for fast alpha blitting to it.
+      Unlike the :meth:`convert()` method, the pixel format for the new surface will not be exactly the same as the display surface, but it will be optimized for fast alpha blitting to it.

-      As with :meth:`convert()` the returned Surface has the same class as the converted Surface.
+      As with :meth:`convert()` the returned surface has the same class as the converted surface.

       .. versionchanged:: 2.4.0 'Surface' argument deprecated.